Ural owl: Eggs and young

 The clutch size is typically 3-4 (rarely from as few as 1 to as many as 6), with the eggs being pure white and quite rounded.
 The mean egg laying dates in Fennoscandia are between mid-March and late April.
 In montane Slovenia, somewhat surprisingly, it is slightly later at late March into early June.
 Mean clutch size was found to be 2.93 in Sweden.
-Mean clutch size in Finland was 2.24 but could range from 2.08 to 3.98 on average in poor and good years for vole prey.Pietiäinen, H., Saurola, P., & Väisänen, R. A. (1986).
-Parental investment in clutch size and egg size in the Ural Owl Strix uralensis.
-Ornis Scandinavica, 309-325.
+Mean clutch size in Finland was 2.24 but could range from 2.08 to 3.98 on average in poor and good years for vole prey.
 Mean clutch size in Slovenia is about 3.3.
 Another Slovenian study showed a fairly lower mean clutch size of 2.4 with evidence that clutch was reduced by low food access in the early part of the breeding season.
 Clutch size in a small sample from Nizhny Novgorod Russia was found to average 3.6.
 The clutch size average in nest boxes of Samara Oblast was 2.4.
 Egg sizes are usually between 46.5 and 52.3 mm in height by 39 to 44 mm in diameter, and the eggs weighing on average about 47 g when fresh.
 Based on studies in southern Finland, amongst 59 studied females, egg size varies by 22.4% through the cycle years and the largest eggs are roughly twice the mass of the smallest, a very considerable variation.
 The eggs are laid directly to bottom of nesting surface in roughly 2 day intervals.
 Females alone incubate usually beginning with the first egg, and is fed by her mate throughout.
 In 108 female Ural owls from Finland the start of incubation varied individually, with synchronous hatching shown to be disadvantageous to overall productivity.
 Evidence was found that females repeated their incubation start time annually was moderately strong (26% repeatability) so it may be an evolved trait.
-Incubation lasts for 28 to 35 days and averages about 6 days longer than the incubation period of the tawny owl.Scherzinger, Y.V.
-(1974).
-Habichtskauznachzucht im Nationalpark Bayerischer Wald gelungen.
-Zool.
-Garten, 44:59-61.
+Incubation lasts for 28 to 35 days and averages about 6 days longer than the incubation period of the tawny owl.
 The hatchlings break at concurrent time lapses as the eggs are laid (about 2 days), the females staying by until fledging.
 The downy chick is white; at the stage when they typically leave the nest (or mesoptile stage) the downy is pale dirty whitish and barred with greyish-brown on head, nape, mantle and underparts.
 Nestlings leave the nest at about 35 days old and can fly at 45 days.
 They are fed and cared for over an additional 2 months or so after leaving the nests.